lahiruherath/lahiruherath.github.io/index.md

 **"*Bachelors' Studies*"**

-1. Bachelors Thesis – Master Slave XY axis manipulator using Arduino and TC/PIP, <a href="https://www.youtube.com/watch?v=pByceT4nw7U&feature=youtu.be">Video</a>
+1. Bachelors Thesis – Master Slave XY axis manipulator using Arduino and TC/PIP <a href="https://www.youtube.com/watch?v=pByceT4nw7U&feature=youtu.be">Video</a>

 2. Bachelors Internship – Integration of a Master Slave communication to a 5 bar manipulator and a Sensable Phantom Omni

 3. Multiple Design projects using Solidworks and Siemens Uni Graphics

-4. Design of a PID controller for motor position control using Siemens PLC and WinCC visualization
+4. Design of a PID controller for motor position control using Siemens PLC and WinCC visualization <a href="https://www.youtube.com/watch?v=EFXx64ZW1mI&feature=youtu.be">Video</a>

 5. Detection of checkers board pieces using OpenCV